macchi92/PUI2016_yxh204/HW4_yxh204/README.md

 ### Question 3

-My answers to question 3 of the homework can be found [here](https://github.com/kevinhan0/PUI2016_yxh204/blob/master/HW4_yxh204/HW4_3_yxh204.ipynb).I worked on my own for this question.
+My answers to question 3 of the homework can be found [here](https://github.com/kevinhan0/PUI2016_yxh204/blob/master/HW4_yxh204/HW4_3_yxh204.ipynb).
+I worked on my own for this question.

 ---